ossia/score-docs/docs/reference-manual/processes/library/step.md

 Score has a separate step sequencer where you can edit the number of rows and the duration of each step.

-If the window is stretch beyond the last row, the sequencer will be automatically repeated
+If the window is stretched beyond the last row, the sequencer will be automatically repeated.